martinsam/cozy-dev-docs/source/index.md

 Another method of the model object is `Debt.find`, which allows us to fetch one document from the database, given its ID.

 The document's ID is given in the URL, which Express conveniently build into the `req.params` object.
-In this case, if the defined URL pattern were `/debts/:toto`, the data would be found in `req.params.toto`.
+In this case, if the defined URL pattern were `/debts/:foo`, the data would be found in `req.params.foo`.

 Try again to fetch the document.
 It should work!
 What if we try with an unexisting ID now?
 We probably expect a specific error code to make the difference between an unexpected error ("Something went wrong!") and an expected error ("This document does not exist"), in order to provide a better feedback to the user.